DiegoFCJ/portfolio/README.md

 Update the following keys before publishing:

 - `gaTrackingId` – Google Analytics 4 tracking code.
-- `formspreeEndpoint` – Formspree project endpoint used by `EmailService`.
+- `formspreeEndpoint` – Formspree project endpoint used by `EmailService` (this value is public and tracked in the repository).
 - `enableAnalytics` / `enableErrorTracking` – Toggle for loading the external scripts.
 - `sentryDsn` and `sentryTracesSampleRate` – Sentry credentials and sampling rate.

-Keep the production file (`environment.prod.ts`) free from secrets inside the repository.
-Instead, write the configuration during the CI build using encrypted secrets.
+Keep the production file (`environment.prod.ts`) free from private secrets.
+The Formspree endpoint is public and already versioned so the deployed site can submit messages out of the box.
+Override the analytics and Sentry values during the CI build using encrypted secrets.
 A GitHub Actions step can look like this:

 ```yaml
 - name: Write production environment file